-“Lower back pain is often a result of our lifestyles,” says Maxine Yeung, M.S., R.D., founder of The Wellness Whisk.
+“Lower back pain is often a result of our lifestyles,” says Maxine Yeung, R.D., a personal trainer and founder of The Wellness Whisk.
 A few of the causes: sitting in front of a computer most of the day, poor posture, being overweight or obese, and lack of adequate physical activity, she says.

 Getting older doesn’t help.
 “As we age, our bones and discs begin to degenerate,” Yeung says, “which can increase our risk of developing osteoarthritis, bulging discs, and spinal stenosis.”

 No matter the cause, you don’t have to sit back and endure the pain.
 Incorporating certain exercises into your routine—and steering clear of others—can help you accommodate and even improve your symptoms.

 Here are the dos and don’ts of working out to protect your back.